skyzh/mini-lsm/mini-lsm-book/src/week2-01-compaction.md

 ## Test Your Understanding

+* What are the definitions of read/write/space amplifications?
+(This is covered in the overview chapter)
+* What are the ways to accurately compute the read/write/space amplifications, and what are the ways to estimate them?
 * Is it correct that a key will take some storage space even if a user requests to delete it?
 * Given that compaction takes a lot of write bandwidth and read bandwidth and may interfere with foreground operations, it is a good idea to postpone compaction when there are large write flow.
 It is even beneficial to stop/pause existing compaction tasks in this situation.
 What do you think of this idea?
 (Read the Slik paper!)
 * Is it a good idea to use/fill the block cache for compactions?
 Or is it better to fully bypass the block cache when compaction?